turingschool/backend-curriculum-site/module3/misc/learning_goals.md

 ### APIs

 * Students are able to expose an API.
-* Students are able to use serializers to format json responses
 * Students are able to consume external APIs

 ### Testing